 - 2 cloves garlic, optional

-- 1 to 2 fresh jalapeño or other chile peppers, seeded and coarsely chopped (see Note)
+- 1 to 2 fresh jalapeños or other chili peppers, seeded and coarsely chopped (see Note)

 - Several sprigs fresh cilantro or parsley